harshblip/harshblip/README.md

 - 📫 How to reach me: @harshjipkate on Twitter

 ## **About Me :** 👦
 I am an enthusiastic Indian self-taught frontend developer and competitive programmer.
-I am a motivated Indian individual with a strong passion for frontend development and competitive programming, who has achieved self-taught proficiency in both areas.
+I am a motivated individual with a strong passion for frontend development and competitive programming, who has achieved self-taught proficiency in both areas.
 ## **Tech Stack :**
 <!-- -->
 <div align = "flex flex-row">